p0ly60n/jobGPT/README.md

 ## Description

-This project scrapes [`stepstone.de`](https://www.stepstone.de) for job listings matching the entered search criteria and saves the relevant info in a `.csv` file.
-Afterwards, it calls the OpenAI API with the given job data to create a cover letter suiting the job.
+This project scrapes Job websites like [`stepstone.de`](https://www.stepstone.de) or [`indeed.de`](https://de.indeed.com) for job listings matching the entered search criteria using Selenium.
+The information is then saved to a `.csv` file.
+Afterwards you can select the jobs you want to have a cover letter generated to and generates a cover letter for them with the job data.
 If a CV / Resume `.pdf` was submitted, it also extracts the personal information and therefore personalizes the cover letter texts.

 ## Installation